How Digitalization Can Enable Micro-Producers to Achieve the “Impossible”

 Electricity generated by PV systems displaces electricity from the existing grid, where the CO₂-equivalent emissions per kilowatt-hour are typically higher.
 This difference can be quantified as an emissions reduction and converted into tradable certificates on voluntary carbon markets.

 For large renewable energy operators, certifying these reductions is a straightforward process.
-For individual homeowners, however, the path is far more complicated.
+For small producers, however, the path is far more complicated.
+The current mechanism of certification excludes 99% of small-scale photovoltaic producers from carbon markets due to prohibitive costs.

 Why Small Producers Are Excluded Today